 One of the grandest nighttime illuminated parades in the U.S., the parade started in the 1860s and has grown to be one of the largest celebrations of Asian culture in this hemisphere.
 Parade highlights include elaborate floats, lion dancers, folk dancers, costumed elementary school groups, marching bands, stilt walkers, Chinese acrobats and a 268-foot-long Golden Dragon.

-Given the popularity of lunar new year events in San Francisco, it’s no surprise that SF Beer Week includes a dim sum beer brunch on Feb.
-2, featuring Fort Point Brew Company beer pairings at the Hong Kong Lounge (5322 Geary Blvd.).
+Given the popularity of Lunar New Year events in San Francisco, it’s no surprise that SF Beer Week includes a dim sum beer brunch on Feb.
+8, featuring Fort Point Brew Company beer pairings at the Hong Kong Lounge (5322 Geary Blvd.).

 Join the Asian Art Museum in ringing in the New Year on Feb.
-17 with talented dancers, musicians and storytellers.
-Admission is free with the purchase of museum entrance.
+9 with talented dancers, musicians and storytellers.

 Experience the vibrant traditions of Chinese New Year at Sausalito's Bay Area Discovery Museum on Monday, Feb.
-18. Celebrating the magic of the Year of the Pig with a full schedule of programming and performances, they day includes lion dancers, a Kung Fu demonstration, lantern making and more.
+17. Celebrating the magic of the Year of the Rat with a full schedule of programming and performances, the day includes lion dancers, a Kung Fu demonstration, lantern making, calligraphy and more.

-Celebrate the Lunar New Year and the Year of the Pig with the San Francisco Symphony at their concert and post-concert dinner on Feb.
-16. This family event draws on both ancient and contemporary Asian traditions.
-Enjoy a pre-concert festival reception offering family-friendly entertainment and activities including arts and crafts, lion dancing and more.
+Celebrate the Lunar New Year and the Year of the Rat with the San Francisco Symphony at their concert and post-concert dinner on Feb.
+1. This family event draws on both ancient and contemporary Asian traditions.
+Enjoy a pre-concert festival reception offering family-friendly entertainment and activities, including arts and crafts, lion dancing and more.
 The concert at 5 p.m. is followed by a glamorous dinner at 7 p.m.
 Dinner packages can be purchased separately.